embulk/embulk-input-gcs/README.md

     embulk-input-gcs can run "read-only" scopes.

-1. Generate private key in P12(PKCS12) format, and upload to machine.
+1. Generate private key in P12(PKCS12) format or json_key, and upload to machine.

-1. Write "EMAIL_ADDRESS" and fullpath of PKCS12 private key in yaml.

 ### run